Homelessness In Central Indiana

 - Job loss or loss of other income is the #1 cause of homelessness.

-- The number of children experiencing homelessness has increased.
-The average age of a person experiencing homelessness is 7 years old.
+- The average age of a person experiencing homelessness is 7 years old.

 - Domestic violence accounts for half of all women and children experiencing homelessness.